Get started in 5 minutes!

 Scanning cluster setups

 Many larger stores run on a cluster environment, with different servers acting as web, file or database server.
-We recommend to install eComscan on each of these servers, unless the server has a read-only filesystem, where it does not make sense to monitor for file changes.
+We recommend to install eComscan on each of these servers.

 eComscan scans databases and shared filesystems by default.
 If multiple servers in your cluster are simultaneously scanning shared resoures, this may cause unnecessary network traffic.
 In that case, we recommend the following setup: